 I'm just a soul whose intentions are good, Oh Lord!
 Please don't let me be misunderstood.

 Over the years, since becoming a Muslim, I have been accused of saying and doing things I have neither said nor done.
 Stories spread from person to person, whether intentionally or not, the result is that some people are led into thinking I am connected to causes I don’t believe in or subscribe to.

-Now that I’ve decided to sing again, I’m sure it will attract a whole new wave of articles and allegations to diminish my work for peace and better understanding.
 So to avoid relying on whispers or hearsay, here’s a chance to glance at what I have to say first-hand about some of those controversial issues people tried to tag me with – past and present – as well as a chance to reprise some of my old lyrics.

 Admittedly, my exit from the music world was quite a dramatic one.
 Maybe if I’d written a song and sung about it, reactions might have been different.
 Unfortunately, my departure naturally played into the hands of the heat-seeking journalists.
-Couple this with my choice in those days of the relatively unknown faith of Islam – historically suspect from a normal Western point of view – and we have the elements for a great new burst of imaginative and misleading stories.
+Couple this with my choice in those days of the relatively unknown faith of Islam – historically suspect from an ‘educated’ Western point of view – and we have the elements for a great new burst of imaginative and misleading stories.

 ‘Where And When Was He Born?’